Flutter CTO Report 2024

 On January 25th, a #FlutterForward event took place in Nairobi, Kenya.
 This was a widely announced event - held by the Flutter team, which introduced changes in the framework and outlined the direction in which Flutter is moving.

 This article summarizes the event and describes the newly introduced Flutter features and the current state of Google's Flutter framework.
-We recommend reading it if you want to stay up-to-date in order to build even better Flutter applications.
+We recommend reading it if you want to stay up-to-date in order to build even better Flutter apps.

 I: Flutter Forward - Flutter direction